thoughtbot/superglue/README.md

 The great thing about this is that its simple.
 There's only one route, and everything that the user sees is packed into `index.html.erb`.
 However, the more features `/posts` gets, the larger your ERB and the slower the page becomes.

-Breezy offers another option in the myriad of possibilities for developers, but one that sticks closer to a vanilla Rails workflow without the need for an additional set of routes, controllers, etc.
+Breezy offers another option in the myriad of possibilities for developers, one that sticks closer to a vanilla Rails workflow without the need for an additional set of routes, controllers, etc.

 ```
 views/